Dr. Christopher Cardoso

 Therapeutically, I integrate various evidence-based techniques that are best suited to my clients’ needs and preferences.
 I am trained in modalities such as cognitive behavioural therapy (CBT), dialectical behaviour therapy (DBT), acceptance and commitment therapy (ACT), psychodynamic therapy, trauma-informed and body-based approaches.
 When it comes to assessment, I work with those who are seeking clarification on their mental health symptoms, wondering about diagnoses or personality traits, or experiencing challenges with learning or executive functioning (e.g., focus, attention).

 Over the course of my clinical training, I have assessed and treated adults and youth with diverse backgrounds in various settings including the YWCA Edmonton, University of Alberta, Cross Cancer Institute, Child and Youth Mental Health, and Corrections Services Canada.
-As a sixth-year doctoral student in clinical psychology at Adler University, I am in the final stage of my degree.
-I have completed all of the required clinical training and I am working to complete my capstone research project, the doctoral dissertation, which is a research study on the assessment of defense and coping mechanisms.
-Currently, I deliver services under the supervision of Dr. Christopher Cardoso and Dr. Danielle Kingdon.
+I completed my doctoral training at Adler University.
+Currently, I have applied for registration with the College of Psychologists BC, and I am currently practicing under the supervision of Dr. Danielle Kingdon and Dr. Christopher Cardoso.

 Special Interests: